euwbah/musescore-xen-tuner/DEVELOPMENT.md

 '#' 100c // secondary sharp ASCII
 ```

 The plugin greedily matches symbols in the order that they are declared.

 For example, let's say we have a note that contains 3 ASCII sharp symbols and 2 SMuFL sharp symbols:

 1. The 1st SMuFL sharp symbol will match the first accidental chain (100c)
 2. The 2nd SMuFL sharp symbol and 1st ASCII symbol will match first secondary accidental (250c)
 3. The remaining 2nd and 3rd ASCII symbols will match the third secondary accidental (100c each)

 ...which results in a total 550c offset.

+By default, secondary accidentals will not be removed/modified when the user uses up/down operations on a note.
+However, this should be a user-configurable boolean flag.

 ### ASCII to Symbol conversions